probmods/chapters/non-parametric-models.md

 % Non-parametric models

->***Note: This chapter has not been revised for the new format and Church engine.
-Some content may be incomplete!
-Some example may not work!***

-In the section on [[Mixture models]] we saw a simple way to construct a model with an unbounded number of categories---simply place uncertainty over the number of categories that are 'actually' in the world.
+In the chapter on [Mixture Models](mixture-models.html) we saw a simple way to construct a model with an unbounded number of categories---simply place uncertainty over the number of categories that are 'actually' in the world.
 In this section we describe another approach which instead posits an infinite number of (mostly unused) categories actually in the world.
 The *non-parametric*, or *infinite*, models have a number of useful mathematical properties.

 # Prelude: sampling from a discrete distribution

 In Church the discrete distribution is a primitive---you can simply call `(discrete '(0.2 0.3 0.1 0.4))`.
-If it wasn't built-in, if the only random primitive you could use was `flip`, how could you sample from discrete?
+If it wasn't built-in and the only random primitive you could use was `flip`, how could you sample from discrete?
 One solution is to recursively walk down the list of probabilities, deciding whether to stop on each step.
-For instance, in `(discrete '(0.2 0.3 0.1 0.4))` there is a 0.2 probability we will stop on 1, after that there is a 0.3/0.8 probability we will stop on 2,...
-We can start by turning the list of probabilities into a list of *residual* probabilities---the probability we will stop on each step, given we haven't stopped yet:
+For instance, in `(discrete '(0.2 0.3 0.1 0.4))` there is a 0.2 probability of stopping on the first flip, a 0.3/0.8 probability of stopping on the second flip (given that we didn't stop on the first), and so on.
+We can start by turning the list of probabilities into a list of *residual* probabilities---the probability we will stop on each step, given that we haven't stopped yet:

 ~~~~
 (define (residuals probs)